chipsenkbeil/homebrew-personal/README.md

 # Homebrew Personal

-Contains personal formulas related to projects I own or work on.
+Contains personal formulas related to projects I own, work on, or use and needed a formula.

 ## How do I install these formulae?